cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/network/topologies/readers/TopologyReader.rst

    Reads a file and creates an \ :java:ref:`TopologicalGraph`\  object.

    :param filename: Name of the file to read
-   :throws IOException: when the file cannot be accessed
+   :throws UncheckedIOException: when the file cannot be accessed
    :return: The created TopologicalGraph

 readGraphFile